AbbasKaif/Power-BI-Hospitality-Revenue/README.md

 ## Problem Statement

-AtliQ Grands owns multiple five-star hotels across India.
+AmberQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category
+Due to strategic moves from other competitors and ineffective decision-making in management, AmberQ Grands are losing its market share and revenue in the luxury/business hotels category

 ## Task :